 Compensation amounts for mild to moderate whiplash injuries can usually range between $2,500 and $10,000.
 However, more severe whiplash injuries could result in a settlement of $30,000 or more.

 Having an experienced attorney review your medical documentation can help ensure you get the maximum allowable compensation you may need for a full recovery.

 Speak to a Licensed Attorney About Your Whiplash Injury

 If you or a loved one suffered from a whiplash injury, you could be eligible for compensation.
 Having a licensed attorney at your side could have a significant impact on your recovery process.

-The legal team at Roden Law understand that injury victims and their families may need financial compensation to cover medical expenses, lost wages and other damages.
+The legal team at Roden Law understands that injury victims and their families may need financial compensation to cover medical expenses, lost wages, and other damages.
 If you have a viable claim, our attorneys can guide you throughout the claims process while protecting your best interests.